Wearable Apps Development: When Size Does Matter

 Undoubtedly, energy saving remains a stumbling stone for wearable electronics.
 To a greater extent, the burden to solve this task falls on the shoulders of vendors, but, one way or another, such solutions impact the development as well.

-For example, using a black background on Amoled screens of Apple Watch to save battery charge is also a kind of limitation for creating apps.
+For example, using a black background on Apple Watch Amoled screens to save battery charge is also a kind of limitation for creating apps.
 If you really try, you can make an effort to change the background in the app.
 But this will result in higher energy consumption and does not comply with the Guidelines, and, accordingly, is not recommended.

 MATRIX PowerWatch – watch that you do not need to charge.
 It is charged with the warmth of a human body.
 And, among other things, it indicates the amount of energy that you generate.

-Adaptation for the devices is easy enough.
-The only difference is that for Android Wear apps, it will take more time since unlike Apple Watch the screen of the devices can have both a round and a square shape.
+Adaptation for various devices is easy enough.
+The only difference is that for Wear OS apps, it will take more time since as compared to the Apple Watch the screen of Android devices can have both round and square shape.